 The Invisible Threat: How Critical Unclassified Information Is Publicly Revealed

 Imagine a seemingly harmless fitness app tracking a morning run, a government employee sharing a routine project update on a professional network, or a contractor posting a photo of a new office building.
-Each of these everyday digital actions can, under the right circumstances, become the source of a significant security breach.
+This leads to each of these everyday digital actions can, under the right circumstances, become the source of a significant security breach.
 This is the paradox of the modern information age: critical unclassified information (CUI)—data essential to national security, economic competitiveness, or public safety that does not meet the formal criteria for classification—is increasingly at risk of being revealed through public channels.
 Unlike classified secrets guarded by vaults and clearance protocols, CUI often resides in a gray zone, protected by policy rather than law, making its accidental or malicious public disclosure a pervasive and underestimated danger.
 The digital ecosystem, built on connectivity and sharing, has created countless pathways for this sensitive, yet unclassified, data to spill into the public domain, with consequences that can range from minor operational disruptions to severe national security crises.

 Understanding Critical Unclassified Information (CUI)